arlotito/IotEdgePerf/README.md

 The parameter "-b 200" sets ["MaxUpstreamBatchSize"](https://github.com/Azure/iotedge/blob/master/doc/EnvironmentVariables.md) to 200.
 Change it to fit your needs.

-### Deploy the transmitter module with metrics-collector
+### Deploy the transmitter module with metrics-collector to the DUT
 ```bash
 ./deploy-transmitter.sh -n myIotHub \
   -d myEdgeDevice \